Lake Okeechobee: Early history

 While people may have entered the Kissimmee River valley during the Archaic period (8000–1000 BCE), occupation of the area around Lake Okeechobee probably began about 1000 BCE, when the Belle Glade culture, which lasted until about 1700 CE, appeared.
 The population in the Belle Glade culture area was sparse, with many sites apparently occupied by one or two families, but there are many large mounds and other earthworks in the culture area.
 European goods have been found in many archaeological sites in the Belle Glade culture area, but little is known of what happened to the people.
 The area was unoccupied by the time Seminoles settled in southern Florida.

-In the 16th century, Hernando de Escalante Fontaneda reported a lake in the interior of southern Florida call Mayaimi, meaning "big water".
+In the 16th century, Hernando de Escalante Fontaneda reported a lake in the interior of southern Florida called Mayaimi, meaning "big water".
 Escalante Fontaneda also reported that several towns around the lake, including Mayaimi, Cutespa, Tauagemere, Tonsobe, and Enenpa, which were in the Belle Glade culture area, were subject to the Calusa that lived in the Caloosahatchee culture area on the southwest coast of Florida.

 Slightly later in the 16th century, René Goulaine de Laudonnière reported hearing about a large freshwater lake in southern Florida called Serrope.
 By the 18th century the largely mythical lake was known to British mapmakers and chroniclers by the Spanish name Laguna de Espiritu Santo.
 In the early 19th century it was known as Mayacco Lake or Lake Mayaca after the Mayaca people, originally from the upper reaches of the St. Johns River, who moved near the lake in the early 18th century.
 The modern Port Mayaca on the east side of the lake preserves that name.
-The name Okeechobee comes from the Hitchiti (the ancestral language of most of the Seminoles in Florida) words oki (water) and chubi (big).

 The Battle of Lake Okeechobee was fought on the northern shore of the lake in 1837 during the Seminole Wars.
 On the southern rim of Lake Okeechobee, three islands—Kreamer, Ritta, and Torey—were once settled by early pioneers.
 These settlements had a general store, post office, school, and town elections.
 Farming was the main vocation.
 The fertile land was challenging to farm because of the muddy muck.
 Over the first half of the twentieth century, farmers used agricultural tools—including tractors—to farm in the muck.
 By the 1960s, all of these settlements were abandoned.